Science & Technology

 In-Licensed Sequence for Making Recombinant SARS-CoV-2 Spike Protein

-In March 2020, Oragenics obtained a nonexclusive license from the U.S. National Institutes of Health (NIH) for its DNA sequence to make a stabilized spike protein as the defining agent in our Terra CoV-2 vaccine.
+In March 2020, Oragenics obtained a nonexclusive license from the U.S. National Institutes of Health (NIH) for its DNA sequence to make a stabilized spike protein as the defining agent in our NT-CoV2-1 vaccine candidate.
 This is known as a recombinant protein, and a variation was used in the Emergency Use-authorized Moderna mRNA vaccine.
 This NIH technology establishes a spike protein useful in making both mRNA-based and recombinant protein antigen-based vaccine candidates.

 In-Licensed CHO Protein-Expression Cell Line Development Technology